zenobi-us/zenobi-us/content/posts/2025-08-02-blue-green-with-traefik-part-1-libvirt-networking.md

 stage: published
 ---

 This is part 1 of my blue-green deployment journey.
-I started by trying to set up a VM using libvirt on Fedora for testing blue-green deployments with Docker Compose and Traefik.

-## Goal

-I wanted to experiment with blue-green deployments, preview environments, and wildcard subdomains.
-This required setting up a VM that could be accessed from my host machine with proper DNS resolution.
+So I had this idea - I wanted to play around with blue-green deployments, and figured I'd just spin up a quick VM on my Fedora box to test things out.

+How hard could it be, right?

+## What I Was Trying To Do

+I wanted to mess around with blue-green deployments - you know, having two versions of your app where you can instantly switch traffic between them.
+Plus I wanted preview environments where every PR gets its own URL.
+Cool stuff.

+The plan seemed simple: spin up a VM, get Docker and Traefik running on it, and boom - local testing environment.
+I just needed the VM to be accessible from my host machine with working DNS.

 ```nomnoml
 #direction: down